 What you might have missed

-A game controlled by the mind, a mission to Enceladus and Ancient DNA that sheds light on a Mediterranean mystery - here are some highlights from a week in science.
+AI conquering poker, the oldest modern human in Europe and a caving mission before Mars - here are some highlights from a week in science.

-Our science stories this week included everything from Lichens surviving a mass extinction event, to research that shows how we assess robots, ancient DNA solving a Mediterranean mystery and a game controlled by the mind.
+Our science stories this week included everything from lead concentrations in Arctic ice, to modified tobacco, the oldest known modern human and genetic differences in a single tree.

 Here's a snapshot of a few stories we particularly enjoyed.
 Click on the links to read them in full.
 You can also see all the week's yarns here.